dotse/tls-fed-auth/tls-fed-auth.md

 ## Terminology

-*   **Federation**: A trusted network of entities that adhere to common security policies and standards, using FedTLS for secure communication.
+-   **Federation**: A trusted network of entities that adhere to common security policies and standards,using FedTLS for secure communication.
-*   **Federation Metadata**: A centralized repository storing critical information about all entities within the federation.
+-   **Federation Metadata**: A centralized repository storing critical information about all entities within the federation.
-*   **Member Metadata**: Information about entities associated with a specific member within the federation.
+-   **Member Metadata**: Information about entities associated with a specific member within the federation.
+-   **Federation Member**: An entity that has been approved to join the federation and can leverage FedTLS for secure communication with other members.
+-   **Federation Operator**: The entity responsible for the overall operation and management of the federation, including managing the ederation metadata, enforcing security policies, and onboarding new members.
-*   **Member Vetting**: The process of verifying and approving applicants to join the federation, ensuring they meet security and trustworthiness requirements.
+-   **Member Vetting**: The process of verifying and approving applicants to join the federation, ensuring they meet security and trustworthiness requirements.
-*   **Trust Anchor**: The federation's root of trust is established by the metadata signing certificate, which verifies the metadata and allows participants to confidently rely on the information it contains.
+-   **Trust Anchor**: The federation's root of trust is established by the federation metadata signing certificate, which verifies the federation metadata and allows participants to confidently rely on the information it contains.

 # Federation Chain of Trust